Skip to main content

 February 5, 1959

 • Governor Almond appoints the Perrow Commission to make recommendations to safeguard segregated schools in Virginia.
 Their recommendations, submitted on March 31, 1959, were to assure that "no child will be forced to attend a racially mixed school."
-See full report.
 Among the recommendations "to bring about the greatest possible freedom of choice for each locality and each individual:"

 • Tuition grants